zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

     ![](./media/image_c_18.png)

-11. Add Fields to the Store object as follows (please create them as shown to match the .csv data):
+11. Add the following fields as required to the Store object (please create them as shown to match the .csv data):

     - Name
     - Address